codeOfRobin/try-swift-talk/try!Swift.md

 ![inline](throttledSwitch.png)

 ^ In contrast, the approach was delightfully simple.
+We combined the 5 switches into a single signal, (ignore the asObservable for now, it's an implementation detail), debounce makes sure it fires only if nothing has changed for 3s so we're not hammering our server with requests, distinctUntilchanged makes sure state has actually changed.
+Then we subcribe to those changes, and we get an array of tuples in our closure, where we can fire off a request

 ---

-and if we wanted to cancel requests automagically ✨ , all we’d do was
+and if we wanted to cancel requests automagically ✨ , we have our good old `flatMapLatest`

 ![inline](throttledRequest.png)

-^ So, now so much weird mutable state is now just handled all well for free!
+^ So, now so much weird mutable state is now just handled all well for free! and we get a list of preferences for our UI

 ---